fullstackph/my-sample-site/src/categories/a.md

 ---
-title: A
+title: Category A
-description: letter A
+description: This is the description for cat A
 ---